Mastercard-Gateway/simplify-magento-module/README.md

 ### Installation using PHP Composer
 The preferred method to install the module is by using PHP Composer:

-1. Log on to your Magento 2 server and navigate to Magento installation folder
+1. Log on to your Magento 2 server and navigate to Magento installation folder.
+The exact location can vary, but you can identify it by content.
+Inside this folder, amongst others, you should see the following files and folders:

+    index.php
+    composer.json
+    /bin
+    /var
+    /vendor

-2. Run the following commands to download and install the module: composer config repositories.mastercard-module-simplifycommerce git https://github.com/simplifycom/simplify-magento-module.git composer require mastercard/module-simplifycommerce:2.1.6 --prefer-dist ./bin/magento setup:upgrade
+2. Run the following commands to download and install the module:

+    composer config repositories.mastercard-module-simplifycommerce git https://github.com/simplifycom/simplify-magento-module.git
+    composer require mastercard/module-simplifycommerce:2.1.6 --prefer-dist
+    ./bin/magento setup:upgrade
     ./bin/magento cache:clean

 3. Verify whether the module has been succesfully installed.
 Log in to Magento Admin dashboard and go to *System* > *Web Setup Wizard* > *Component Manager*.
 Simplify Commerce module should be there at the end of the list.
 Please make sure that it's enabled.
 The status icon should be green.
 If it's red, you need to enable the module, by selecting *Enable* action in the actions drop-down at the right, then following the provided instructions.

 ### Manual installation